tarlepp/symfony-flex-backend/README.md

 Then open that file and make necessary changes to it.
 Note that this `.env` file is ignored on VCS.

+_note that this optional way to do this, installing dependencies will prompt you on every needed configuration_

 ### 3. Dependencies installation

 Next phase is to install all needed dependencies.
 This you can do with following